PaddlePaddle/CINN/README.md

 ```

 ### Concepts
-There are two level of APIs in CINN, the higher level is HLIR and the lower level is CINN IR, both contains some concepts.
+There are two levels of APIs in CINN, the higher level is HLIR and the lower level is CINN IR, both contain some concepts.

 In HLIR